Apply to the MPH by the priority deadline on February 15

 For more detailed information, please view our Requirements page.

-Applications to our Master of Public Health programs are taken through the SOPHAS (Schools of Public Health Application Service) system.
+Applications to our Master of Public Health programs are collected through SOPHAS, the Schools of Public Health Application Service.
 Any individuals applying to a residential and online program, if admitted to both, must choose one before matriculation.

 This degree is designed to train the public health leaders of the future.
 Our applicants come from a variety of backgrounds, but many of our students have professional experience in a health-related field or industry and strong verbal and analytical skills.